muhammadtahakhan/DevOps/Apache.md

 sudo ufw allow 443
 sudo ufw enable

-# make sure that your firewall allows HTTP and HTTPS traffic.
-sudo ufw app list

 # If you look at the Apache Full profile details, you’ll see that it enables traffic to ports 80 and 443:
 sudo ufw app info "Apache Full"